-Although there are potentially hundreds of reasons why your Jackson home’s central air conditioner may need to be serviced, there are a couple of reasons that are fairly common.
-Recognizing what they are may clarify what a technician is referring to when they outline the options for correcting the problem.
+While there may be endless reasons why your Jackson home’s central air conditioner may need to be repaired, there are a couple of reasons that are fairly common.
+Recognizing what they are may clarify what a technician is referring to when they address the options for fixing the problem.
 Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Bad AC wiring

 Shotty, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
 Bad wiring often prevents the system from getting power or can trip the circuit breaker.